 Dice 0.72

 Specificity (or true negative rate) measures how well we are doing on pixels that are part of the background.
-This is not that interesting because we can reduce this by simply having an image with more pixels.
+This is not that interesting because we can increase this by simply having an image with more background pixels.

 Question 3